What We Do

 Supporting Student Life

 GradFest is our annual Fall kick-off program featuring a week of festive events.
-GradFest 2015 included a kickoff theme party, museum day, speaker event, outdoor movie night, student activities fair, student research symposium, and a family barbeque for students with children.
+In past years, GradFest included events such as a kickoff theme party, museum day, speaker event, outdoor movie night, student activities fair, student research symposium, and a family barbeque for students with children.

 Orchestrated by the Vice President of GAPSA, GradFest has developed into a wonderful occasion to meet fellow Penn graduate students and mingle both on and off campus.